edderkoppen/pittl-client/README.md

 and would tell the controller at 172.20.172.79 to stage timing with 2.5 hours and 30 seconds, 10% exposure, and a resolution of 50ms.

 ##### Sequence
-The *sequence* staging sub-sub-command is invoked with the following signature
+The *sequence* stage sub-sub-command is invoked with the following signature

 > pittl ip stage sequence